CodeLouisville/CodeLouisvilleStudentToolkit/Code-Louisville-Student-Toolkit.md

 Please ask a mentor:
 - if you have a question about what you've seen in a Treehouse video
 - how to approach website design
-- if you have questions about working in the tech field
 - how to use HTML, CSS, or JavaScript in your project
+- if you are having problems with your project or how a tool works
 - to help resolve Git repository problems
 - to look your project over as you near completion
+- if you have questions about working in the tech field

 ## Working with other students